schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

               | Reserved-by-Protocol | False                      |
               +----------------------+----------------------------+

+The broadcast address, 255.255.255.255, still must be treated specially in each case: it is illegal as a source IP address, it is illegal as an network interface address, and it matches the local system when used as the destination address in a received datagram.

 # Implementation status

 As of the release of the first version of this draft, Apple OSX and Apple IOS have been confirmed to support the use of 240.0.0.0/4 as unicast, globally reachable address space.
-Sun Solaris, Linux, Android, and FreeBSD all treat it as such.
+Solaris, Linux, Android, and FreeBSD all treat it as such.
 These operating systems have supported 240/4 since 2008.
 Four out of the top 5 open source IoT stacks, also treat 240/4 as unicast, with a 3 line patch awaiting submission for the last.
-The [@RFC6126] Babel routing protocol fully supports 240/4, and patches have been submitted to the BGP/OSPF/ISIS/etc capable routing daemon projects, "Bird", and "FRR".
+The [@!RFC6126] Babel routing protocol fully supports 240/4, and patches have been submitted to the BGP/OSPF/ISIS/etc capable routing daemon projects, "Bird", and "FRR".